pitrock2000/TravelPal/README.md

   speed-limit sign on Media screen (need Navi SDcard), audio source and title displayed on Navi screen.
   SPEEDCAM: user speedcam add/remove (no need for Navi SDcard), user speedcam alert with distance shown.

-App does not modify any original JS files nor uses any original JS functions It is written in pure JS and uses websocketd server to transfer data from and to car (r/w travel data and speedcams) App should work with Infotainment FW versions between 56.00.100 - 59.00.500 Other FW versions not tested, so shoukd be used with care.
+App does not modify any original JS files nor uses any original JS functions.
+It is written in pure JS and uses websocketd server to transfer data from and to car (r/w travel data and speedcams).
+App should work with Infotainment FW versions between 56.00.100 - 59.00.500.
+Other FW versions not tested, so should be used with care.
 Thanks to those who worked on original versions of tweaks.
 Note: install and use this App at your own risk and please focus on driving.